 Information technology services are on the rise.

 It’s always a good idea to choose an education in a field that’s expanding.
 You know that when you graduate, you will have plenty of options.
 If you have an interest in coding, software development, or data analysis, IT is a great major to introduce you to your future field.
-New positions in the technology industry always emerge as technology changes, so you won’t be stuck as a coder forever just because you major in a subject related to IT.
+New positions in the technology industry always emerge as technology changes and a lot of startup companies in San Francisco and other parts of the US are beginning to rise in the tech field, so you won’t be stuck as a coder forever just because you major in a subject related to IT.

 Business and economics are both widely applicable.